digrajkarmeetwork/MCGFinances/README.md

 # MCGFinances

 Early scaffolding for the MCGFinances platform.
-This repository uses a PNPM workspace with Vite/React for the web client, Express for the API, and a BullMQ-based worker.
+This repository uses a PNPM workspace with Vite/React for the web client and Express/Prisma for the API.
 Documentation lives under `docs/`.

 ## Requirements
 - Node.js 20+ (Vite dev server requires >=20.19)
 - PNPM 9+
-- Redis 7+ (via Docker, Render, or `brew services start redis` for the worker)
 - Docker (optional, for local containers and CI builds)

 ## Getting Started